Facilitator, Future of Work, Leadership

 With almost 30 years of experience across global companies—spanning startups, mid-stage, Fortune 500 giants, and non-profits—Robert guides leaders to take their impact to the next level at any stage of growth.
-His proven strength in coaching entrepreneurs and CEOs to become better leaders, think more strategically, create high performing teams, foster future-friendly cultures, and deliver compelling presentations—including several high-profile IPO roadshows—has earned him praise from one client as “one of Silicon Valley’s best kept secrets.”
+His proven strength in coaching entrepreneurs and CEOs to become better leaders, think more strategically, create high performing teams, foster future-friendly cultures, and deliver compelling presentations—including several high-profile IPO roadshows—has earned him praise from one client as “one of Silicon Valley’s best-kept secrets.”

-Robert teaches leadership and coaches entrepreneurs at Singularity University, and developed Level UP, the leadership curriculum for the new Global Startup Program.
+Robert teaches leadership and coaches entrepreneurs at Singularity University, and developed Level UP, the leadership curriculum for the Global Startup Program.

 Most leaders and organizations will struggle in a future that is only becoming more volatile, uncertain, complex, and ambiguous (VUCA).
 Organizational cultures will need to transform, from incremental cultures that abhor change, to exponential cultures that embrace and leverage change to create a more abundant future.

 In this talk, we’ll dive deep into an understanding of what culture really is and how it impacts an organization’s ability to create the future.
 We’ll look at several examples and case studies of successful culture transformations.
 And we’ll introduce several models that will clarify the challenges leaders face and provide frameworks for approaching culture more creatively.

 Whether you’re launching a startup to pursue your Massive Transformative Purpose or disrupting your existing business to go after a moonshot idea, moving from where you are now to the vision you want to create will require you to confront many choices.
 You’ll have to choose between countless options, bifurcation points where your decisions will either take you closer to your vision or lead you down dead ends.